 When customer service people have a focus on customer experience, it will trump a customer service focus each time.
 For the customer, for the person providing the service and for the serving organisation.

-The outcome we want is: for the customer to feel and perceive that they have had a great experience, defined in their terms.
+This is the outcome we want.
+For the customer to feel and perceive that they have had a great experience, defined in their terms.